sharpmachine/debrahogervorst.com/wp-content/plugins/cool-video-gallery/readme.txt

 * Admin bar menu added for easy navigation.
 * Exclude video in a gallery during playback option provided.
 * Sort videos by Added Date integrated.
-* Move video(s) from one gallery to another impletmented.
+* Move video(s) from one gallery to another implemented.
 * Randomize videos in a gallery through admin panel.